Amarnath Temple: Legends

 According to legend, Sage Bhrigu was the first to discover Amarnath.
 A long time ago, it is believed that the Valley of Kashmir was underwater, and Sage Kashyapa drained it through a series of rivers and rivulets.
-As a result, when the waters drained, Bhrigu was the first to have darshan of Shiva at Amarnath.
+As a result, when the waters drained, Bhrigu was the first to have a darshan (theophany) of Shiva at Amarnath.
 Thereafter, when people heard of the lingam, it became an abode of Shiva for all believers and the site of an annual pilgrimage, traditionally performed by lakhs of people in July and August during the Hindu holy month of Savan.